niksilver/board-game-framework/README.md

   ]
 ```

-Now we can define a convenience function to send a `Body` message:
+Now we can define a convenience function to send a `Body` message via
+the `outgoing` port:

 ```elm
 sendCmd : Body -> Cmd Msg